awused/aw-fm/README.md

 # Features

 * Fast
-    * The priorities are quality, then latency, then vram usage, then memory usage, then CPU usage.
-    * Animated gifs are moderately memory-inefficient.
+  *
 * Correct gamma and alpha handling during scaling and presentation.
 * Wide support for many archive and image formats.
-* Proper natural sorting of chapters even with decimal chapter numbers.
+* Proper natural sorting.
-    * Works well with [manga-syncer](https://github.com/awused/manga-syncer), but generally matches expected sorting order.
-* Configurable shortcuts to run external scripts and a basic IPC interface.
+* Configurable shortcuts to run external scripts. <!--and a basic IPC interface.-->
-* Support for custom external upscalers.
-See [aw-upscale](https://github.com/awused/aw-upscale).
-* Good support for manga layouts including side-by-side pages and long strips.
 * Not much more, anything I don't personally use doesn't get implemented.

 # Installation

-`cargo install --git https://github.com/awused/aw-man --locked`
+`cargo install --git https://github.com/awused/aw-fm --locked`

 Install and run with aw-man.
 Optionally edit the defaults in [aw-fm.toml.sample](aw-fm.toml.sample) and copy it to `~/.config/aw-fm/aw-fm.toml` or `~/.aw-fm.toml`.